Posted on May 11 2017

 This is easier to check if the shirt isn’t a solid colour.
 For example, If your shirt has stripes, they should run in the same direction on the left and right sides of the shirt.
 If you look at the split yolk, the lines should also be perfectly connected to each other when extending from one shoulder to the other.
 This shows that attention to detail and care was put into making the shirt.

 Check the stitching

 Poor quality shirts will have fraying in many different areas including the collar, the seams, the buttons, and many other places as well.
 High quality shirts should have no signs of fraying anywhere.
 The stitches should be tight, smooth, and clean.

-High quality shirts will require less ironing, will maintain a nice crisp shape when you’re wearing it, will feel more breathable, will stretch with your body, will give off a nice sheen, will feel much more comfortable, and will last longer too.
-Overall, if you’re going to wear a shirt more than a few times, it would be a good idea to get a high quality one.
+High quality shirts will cost a bit more but will maintain a nice crisp shape when you’re wearing it, feel more breathable, and move well with your body but best of all will they will feel much more comfortable and last a lot longer too.